hurikhan/gdArchive/README.md

   open(filename)  # Opens an archive as readonly.
 Returns true on success close()         # Closes an already opened archive.
-Returns true on success list()          # Returns an array of the archive entries
+Returns true on success list()          # Returns an array of the archive entries extract()	  # Extracts the whole archive in the current directory extract(path)   # Extracts the whole archive in the specified path
 ```

 ## Usage